 Kava bar owners take the lighting, sound levels, seating, food and drink into consideration.
 They create an environment conducive with the effects of kava, not contradictory of kava.

-Reputable sellers of kava will never try to sell tudei kava.
-Whether you are purchasing kava online, in a store or in a kava bar, they will only offer noble kava varieties.
+There are different kinds of kava to be aware of, including tudei kava.
+Whether you are purchasing kava online, in a store or in a kava bar, make sure you are buying quality kava varieties.
 These varieties usually come in the forms of teas, powders or supplements.

-Noble kava is made from the highest quality kava roots.
-Noble kava has been put through years of testing by farmers or harvesters.
+Kava is made from the highest quality kava roots.
+Kava has been put through years of testing by farmers or harvesters.
 They have sorted out the roots that give you negative reactions, including nausea or vomiting, and cultivated the best, which they call noble.

 No matter what your purpose is for drinking kava, make sure you get the best quality.
 Don’t take a chance on having undesirable reactions when you can avoid them.
 You deserve the best when serving your medicinal, spiritual, social or cultural uses of kava.